syedkhubaib-analyst/echo-attire-business-analytics/README.md

 ## 🛠️ How to Use This Project

 1. Clone or download the repository.
-2. Open `data/processed/Echo_Attire_Cleaned_Pivot_Dashboard.xlsx` in Excel.
+2. Open `data/processed/Echo Attire Cleaned Pivot Dashboard.xlsx` in Excel.
 3. Explore:
    - **"Echo Attire"** sheet → cleaned, tabular source data.
    - **"Pivot Table"** sheet → underlying PivotTables for every chart.
    - **"Dashboard"** sheet → the interactive report (use the slicers to filter by Month / Category / Channel).
 4. Reference `docs/data_dictionary.md` for column definitions if you extend the analysis.
-5. The original, untouched export is preserved in `data/raw/` for reproducibility — any cleaning step can be re-run or audited against it.
+5. The original, untouched export is preserved in `data/raw/` for reproducibility any cleaning step can be re-run or audited against it.

 ---